David Honybun

-David Honybun (born 3 April 1962) is a former Australian rules footballer who played with Carlton and Richmond in the Australian Football League (AFL).
+David Honybun (born 3 April 1962) is a former Australian rules footballer who played with Carlton and Richmond in the Victorian Football League (VFL) and Australian Football League (AFL).

-Originally from Coleambally in the New South Wales-based Murray Football League (MFL), Honybun attended Scotch College before his recruitment by Carlton.
+Originally from Coleambally in the New South Wales-based Murray Football League (MFL), Honybun attended Scotch College and the University of Melbourne, where he played for Melbourne University Blacks in the Victorian Amateur Football Association (VAFA).

+Honybun represented the VAFA against the Victorian Football Association (VFA) in 1982 before moving to Carlton where he made his senior VFL debut in 1984.